CompNet/FoppaInit/README.md

 # Organization

 This repository is composed of the following elements:
-* `install.py` : Python script that installs the required packages.
+* `requirements.txt` : List of Python packages used in foppaInit.py.
 * `foppaInit.py` : Python script in order to create the FOPPA Database.
 * `data` : folder with the input files needed to create the database.